microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-07.md

 ## Other Resources

 ### Free Dynatrace SaaS tenant
-To signup for a free fully featured enabled Dynatrace SaaS Tenant for 15 days [click here](https://www.dynatrace.com/trial/)
+To sign-up for a free fully featured enabled Dynatrace SaaS Tenant for 15 days [click here](https://www.dynatrace.com/trial/)

 ### Resources
 Addition Azure & Dynatrace related resources to get your started with: